 - Unlimited style and color options: There are virtually unlimited style and color options with wood garage doors.
 You can paint or style your garage to match the rest of your house with ease.

 - Self-insulating: Wood is a natural insulator, which can help reduce heating and cooling costs.

 - Stands up to time if cared for: With proper care and maintenance, wood can stand up well against time.

 - High maintenance: Wooden garage doors require regular maintenance, including painting or staining.

 - Fluctuation with Weather: Wood expands and contracts with changes in temperature and humidity.
 This can unfortunately cause warping or cracking.

 - Will rot if exposed to too much water: Wood is vulnerable to rotting if exposed to too much moisture.
 This can be problematic in wet climates.
 Wooden garage doors are better in dry environments.

 - Another, less common option is composite wood, which has all the cosmetic benefits of wood but without the risks of rotting or cracking.

+Choosing the right material for a garage door depends on several factors.
+This mainly includes the climate, style, and budget.
+While each material has its own pros and cons, selecting the best option for your needs can help ensure a long-lasting garage door.
 Still wondering what the best option for your new garage door installation is?
 Ask your local experts at EDH-Serrano Garage Door Repair for advice!